omelentjeff/iOS-weather-app/README.md

 - Search feature to look for any cities in the world
 - Display current weather for searched city
-- Display 7-day Forecast for searched city
+- Display 7-day forecast for searched city

 - Detailed weather data such as rain probability chart, sunrise/sunset, highest/lowest temperature etc...
 For current and searched location